 ECONOMIC DEVELOPMENT & TAXATION

-The technology industry had a $113 billion economic impact on the state of Georgia, which accounts for nearly 17% of the state’s economy.
+The technology industry has over a $113 billion economic impact on the state of Georgia, which accounts for nearly 17% of the state’s economy.
 It is vital that we sustain and cultivate this maturing industry to ensure Georgia’s economic success in the years ahead.
-Georgia should pursue tax and business policies that: promote statewide access to technology resources throughout the state, are both equitable and stimulating to the unique challenges of the industry, and encourage job growth and new business creation.
-As the digital economy continues to play a major role in our economic growth, congress should make sure there is a clear framework in place that prevents the potential for confusion or duplicative taxation.

 - TAG supports utilizing technology to bolster statewide economic development.

-- TAG supports the study of emerging technologies and the impact the technology industry can have on Georgia's economic development.
+- TAG supports the study of emerging technologies such as Artificial Intelligence and Machine Learning and recognizes the impact the technology industry can have on Georgia's economic development.

 - TAG supports business-friendly policies and tax incentives that promote the growth and development of technology companies and infrastructure throughout Georgia.

 - TAG supports legislation that will encourage the development, growth, recruitment and retention of technology companies.

 - TAG supports a tax system that is fair and equitable across all functions of business and services.

 - TAG supports the continuation of R&D tax credits.